Pemphigus

 Pemphigus vulgaris may cause:

-- Blisters that usually start in the mouth or on the scalp
+• Blisters that often start in the mouth or on the scalp

-- Blisters which may appear in the esophagus, rectum, nose, throat, larynx (voice box), eyes, vulva, or rectum
+• Blisters that may form in the esophagus, rectum, nose, throat, larynx (voice box), eyes, vulva, or rectum

-- An outer layer of skin to be easily rubbed off
+• An outer layer of skin that is easily rubbed off

-- Large areas of open skin, increasing the risk of fluid imbalance and infection
+• Large areas of open skin, which raises the risk of fluid imbalance and infection

-- Blisters that usually heal without scarring, but may change skin color to brown
+• Blisters that often heal without scarring, but may change skin color to brown

 Pemphigus foliaceus may cause:

-- Sores that are usually not found in the mouth or on other mucus membranes
+• Sores that are often not found in the mouth or on other mucus membranes

 Paraneoplastic pemphigus may cause: